ovace/art/essays/how-to-become-a-good-programmer.md

 Pay huge attention to **security**.
 Hard to get right, and a single error can cost millions.

+### Analytics

+Whenever one person somehow notices you and views your profile, try to discover where this person found you.

+If often happens that someone has shared your content.

+On your personal webpage, use Google Analytics.

+On GitHub, use `/graphs/traffic` whenever you get an upvote for a low voted repository.

+Keep public track of all sources that mentioned you.
+On GitHub, I often use the repository wiki for that.

 ## TODO list

 Maintain a file with a TODO list.